Honoring Dr. Herman C. Hudson’s 100th Birthday

 Diversity by the Numbers

-See firsthand the progress that OVPDEMA has made at Indiana University in our 2021-22 annual report.
+See firsthand the progress that OVPDEI has made at Indiana University in our 2021-22 annual report.
 Explore the story of diversity and inclusion at IU through university-wide data, executive summaries and the stories of the students, faculty, and staff making a difference on all of our campuses.

 The Indiana University Bloomington Old Crescent is pictured from the air on Tuesday, Oct.
 30, 2018.
 Pictured buildings include the IU Student Building, left, and the Indiana Memorial Union, tower at top right.